Table of Contents

 - Autoimmune processes

-- References to certain medications (such as penicillin, as well as aspirin)
+- Certain medications (such as penicillin and aspirin)

 Basophils are the smallest group of granulocytes.
 They transport many messenger substances and can even trigger allergic reactions, e.g. by releasing histamine under the skin.
 The result is severe itching.
 Basophils also play important roles in the immune response.
-If their share is decreased, this is an indication of:
+Decreased levels are indicative of:

 - Contact with chemicals